 The actual conjunction happens on December 10 or 11, 2019, depending on your time zone.
 More about that below.

-Dazzling Venus – the 3rd-brightest celestial object, after the sun and moon – comes out first, around 30 minutes (or sooner) after the sun goes down; whereas Saturn – shining as brilliantly as a 1st-magnitude star – joins up with Venus perhaps 15 minutes or so after Venus’ initial appearance.
+Dazzling Venus – brightest planet and third-brightest object in the sky after the sun and moon – will pop out first, around 30 minutes (or sooner) after the sun goes down.
+Saturn – shining as brilliantly as a 1st-magnitude star, or one of the brightest stars in our sky – will join up with Venus perhaps 15 minutes or so after Venus’ initial appearance.

-Be sure to catch this stunning planetary conjunction at dusk/nightfall (60 to 90 minutes after sunset) because these worlds will follow the sun beneath the horizon by early evening (about 2 hours after sundown).
+You’ll want to catch this stunning planetary conjunction at dusk or nightfall (60 to 90 minutes after sunset) because these worlds will follow the sun beneath the horizon by early evening (about two hours after sundown).

 To optimize your sky watching pleasure, find an unobstructed horizon in the direction of sunset.
 Better yet, find a hill or balcony that’ll enable you to peek a little farther beyond the horizon.
-Venus and Saturn will set at nearly the same time for the next day or two, about 2 hours after sundown from virtually everywhere worldwide.
+Venus and Saturn will set at nearly the same time for the next day or two, about two hours after sundown from virtually everywhere worldwide.

 But, of course, these worlds are not actually close together in space.
-Venus, the second planet outward from the sun, lies about 1.4 astronomical units (AU) from Earth, while Saturn, the 6th planet outward from the sun, resides nearly 8 times farther away, at 10.9 AU from Earth.
-For reference, one astronomical unit (AU) = sun-Earth distance.
+Venus, the second planet outward from the sun, lies about 1.4 astronomical units (AU) from Earth, while Saturn, the sixth planet outward from the sun, resides nearly eight times farther away, at 10.9 AU from Earth.
+For reference, one AU = sun-Earth distance.